-Modeled on the Bread Loaf Writer’s Conference, this program will be geared toward aspiring and practicing writers.
-There will be creative writing, nonfiction, and poetry workshops led by Ehud Havazelet (U Oregon), Eileen Pollack (U Michigan), and Don Share (Editor, Poetry Magazine).
+Modeled on the Bread Loaf Writer’s Conference, this program was geared toward aspiring and practicing writers.
+There were creative writing, nonfiction, and poetry workshops led by Eileen Pollack (U Michigan), Lynne Sharon Schwartz (Bennington Writing Seminars) and Don Share (Editor, Poetry Magazine).

-Tent: Pop Music will bring together aspiring musicians, producers, and entertainment writers to explore the genre-blending history of Jews in the American pop music scene.
-Instead of viewing Jewish music as a type of music that conforms to a particular genre or harkens back to a traditional “Jewish” style, we’ll consider why so many Jews have been drawn to the flexible, line-blurring world of pop music.
+Tent: Pop Music sought to bring together aspiring musicians, producers, and entertainment writers to explore the genre-blending history of Jews in the American pop music scene.
+Is Jewish music a type that conforms to a particular genre or harkens back to a traditional “Jewish” style?
+Why have so many Jews have been drawn to the flexible, line-blurring world of pop music?

-Tent: Journalism will look toward the future of print and online journalism.
-We will learn about Jews who left their marks on American journalism, magazines, and publishing houses, as well as the history of Jewish newspapers in Eastern Europe and the US.
-Participants will attend workshops led by the writers, editors, and publishers who run these institutions today.
+Tent: Journalism looked toward the future of print and online journalism.
+Participants learned about Jews who left their marks on American journalism, magazines, and publishing houses, as well as the history of Jewish newspapers in Eastern Europe and the US.
+Participants attended workshops led by the writers, editors, and publishers who run these institutions today.

-Tent: Museums will offer a space for brainstorming and re-imagining the relevance of Jewish museums to contemporary culture.
-The seminar will be structured around conversations with curators, artists, and other creative professionals who make, acquire, and display artworks and artifacts in dynamic ways.
+Tent: Museums offered a space for brainstorming and re-imagining the relevance of Jewish museums to contemporary culture.
+The seminar was structured around conversations with curators, artists, and other creative professionals who make, acquire, and display artworks and artifacts in dynamic ways.

-Tent: Fashion will illuminate the multi-faceted connection between Jews and fashion.
-We’ll learn about Jews’ involvement in pattern making, tailoring, and other garment businesses.
-In light of Jews’ prominent role in North American garment workers’ movements, we’ll consider the many social and creative aspects of the industry through behind-the-scenes tours of textile and clothing factories.
+Tent: Fashion illuminated the multi-faceted connection between Jews and fashion.
+Participants learned about Jews’ involvement in pattern making, tailoring, and other garment businesses.
+In light of Jews’ prominent role in North American garment workers’ movements, they considered the many social and creative aspects of the industry through behind-the-scenes tours of textile and clothing factories.

 In Tent: Food NYC, participants will come into contact with the richness and variety of modern Jewish food.
 In this program we’ll learn about cuisine through exploration of cookbook archives, restaurant visits, and cooking workshops.
 The program will also feature workshops on food writing and developing video series.